-Members of the Court Leet have been preparing North Meadow for grazing in the last 2 weeks.
-This involves the installation of 2.5km of electric fencing and 8 pasture pumps.
+Members of the Court Leet have been preparing North Meadow for grazing in the last two weeks.
+This involves the installation of 2.5km of electric fencing and eight pasture pumps.

 The electric fence is necessary to prevent the cattle pushing through the boundary hedge or entering the rivers and escaping onto adjoining land.